alexilyenko/alexilyenko.github.io/_posts/2017-09-05-uiautomator-page-object.markdown

 val home: HomeScreen = loginScreen.loginAs(defaultUser)
  ```

 - **Waits**.
 In the examples above test flow looked simple, but the real world apps usually have dynamic elements and complicated animations.
 We can not be sure that output we expect is always there after action was done.
-That said in most cases we have to wait for some elements to appear, disappear, change or have some attribute.<br/>This is especially true for the transitions between Page Object.
+That said in most cases we have to wait for some elements to appear, disappear, change or have some attribute.<br/>This is especially true for the transitions between pages.
 Thus another best practice is to wait until your view is opened in constructor of your Page Object class like this:
 ```kotlin
 init {
     waitUntilVisible(element = someElement,